Auxority/assignment-1-mpp/README.md

 - No error thrown when a movie is added with a duplicate IMDb id.
 - Barely any validation, data types alone do not suffice.
+- The application now uses the HTTPS OMDb API instead of the HTTP version.
+This improves security with the help of encryption.

 <!-- # Apollo 13 - Opinion on Code Quality -->